 As the “pink sheep of the family”, Boy George always had a sense of “being different” as he grew up in south London.
 Being from an Irish family only compounded this at a time when Northern Ireland’s Troubles were at their height.

-Yet George knows surprisingly little about his family in Ireland, although he does know that his grandmother, Bridget, was “found wandering” the streets of Dublin as a child.
+Yet as George explains at the start of his episode of Who Do You Think You Are?, he knows surprisingly little about his family in Ireland, although he does know that his grandmother, Bridget, was “found wandering” the streets of Dublin as a child.
 He also knows that someone in his family was hanged at the same time as the famous Irish freedom fighter, Kevin Barry.
 “I think there will be a lot of sadness, a lot of mascara running,” says George.

 After a visit to his mother, Dinah, George heads for Dublin.
 Here, he discovers that rather than “wandering”, his grandmother was picked up close to her home by the NSPCC, whose officers at that time were criticised for being overly zealous and were known locally as “the cruelty men”.